-Citizens of many European, and North, Central and South American countries do not need a visa.
+Citizens of many European, and North, Central and South American countries do not need a visa to take a vacation here.
 There are more details in our tourist information section.

-The Mexican government makes considerable efforts to protect tourists, and major tourist destinations such as Cancun, Playa del Carmen, Cozumel, Cabo San Lucas.
+The Mexican government makes considerable efforts to protect tourists, and major resort destinations such as Cancun, Playa del Carmen, Cozumel, Cabo San Lucas.

 ATMs are best avoided unless inside a bank.
 It's safest to always carry some cash on you for times when you won't be able to use a credit card, and you should exchange your currency before you go.

 Also, there are no Mexico liveaboards in the Caribbean since the dive sites are close to the shore.
-If you want Caribbean liveaboards then you can use our liveaboard search to find departures in Turks & Caicos, Cayman Islands and the Bahamas.
+If you want Caribbean liveaboards then you can use our liveaboard search to find departures in Turks & Caicos, Cuba, Saba & St. Kitts, Cayman Islands and the Bahamas.

 If you want to have encounters with these creatures and more then you should look to Pacific coast liveaboards that operate itineraries to places like Socorro (sharks and mantas), Guadalupe Island (great white shark cage diving) and the Sea of Cortez (sharks, seals, dolphins and whales).

-Liveaboard trips provide cabin accommodations and onboard scuba activities.
+These are trips that provide cabin accommodations and onboard scuba activities.
 The boat is your home for the duration of the cruise.
 You eat, sleep and dive on/from the boat.
 Liveaboards usually remain at sea for the whole trip and return to port only at the end of the cruise.
-Therefore you can maximize your time at the best dive sites.
+Therefore you can maximize your time at the best sites.

-Cruises often opens up first rate diving opportunities at Mexican dive sites that are beyond the range of standard day trip boats.
+Cruises often open up first rate opportunities at Mexican dive destinations that are beyond the range of standard day trip boats.